jasonsturges/dotfiles/README.md

     ./dotfiles.sh install
     ```

-3. **Install your applications** (e.g., Neovim, tmux, Alacritty).
+3. **Install your applications** (e.g., Neovim, tmux, Kitty).
 They will automatically use the symlinked configurations.

 ## Daily Usage